atomix/atomix/README.md

 ### Injecting URI arguments into a protocol
 You may be wondering how you can get URI arguments into your protocol implementation.
-CopyCat provides special annotations that can be used to inject specific URI parts into your protocol.
+Copycat provides special annotations that can be used to inject specific URI parts into your protocol.
 Each URI annotation directly mirrors a method on the Java `URI` interface, so users can extract any information necessary out of the protocol URI.